COMPARE TO OTHER COMPONENTS

 End Sub

-Notice that in the file that was created, an extra Excel Worksheet named “Evaluation Warning” has been added containing the message shown below:
+Notice that in the created file, an extra Excel Worksheet named “Evaluation Warning” contains the message shown below.

 Aspose.Cells Evaluation Copy Warning